adisciple50/BinanceBruteForceSimple/README.md

 bundle install

+in the directory where the Gemfile is. default is project root.

 # configuration

 set MIN_PROFIT to the decimal you like to set the minimum profit threshold per trade - lower thresholds tend to appear more often. default is pounds. example 1.00 for one pound. or 0.10 for 10 pence. this is on line 6 of main.rb. default is 0.10 (10 pence)